-These aren’t the only battery options available, but are some of the most popular and talked about.
+These aren’t the only Tesla Powerwall alternatives on the market, but are some of the most popular and talked about.
 If you’re curious about other home batteries available to help you save money and optimize your energy use, we’ve written reviews of several other major products:

 Frequently asked questions: what are Tesla Powerwall alternatives?